mszinte/pRFseqTest/README.md

 # PRFGAZEMOD
 # ==========
 # By :      Martin SZINTE
-# Projet :  pRF_gazeMod experiment
+# Projet :  pRFseqTest
-# With :    Daniel LUTSCHER, Jan THEEUWES & Tomas KNAPEN
+# With :    Anna MONTAGNINI & GUILLAUME MASSON
-# Version:  4.0
+# Version:  1.0

 # Version description
 # ===================
-# Experiment in which we first used a full screen 4 direction (left/right/up/down)
+# Experiment in which we first use a full screen 4 direction (left/right/up/down) pRF
-# bar pass stimuli in a attetion to fixation or attention to the bar experiment.
+# bar pass stimuli with an attetion toward the bar to pretest 3T Prisma acquisition sequences
-# Next, we use the same task but this time using a bar pass restricted to an aperture and
-# displayed at 3 different position surrounding the fixation target put at the screen center
-# or displaced to the left or to the right.
+# optimal for (occipital, parietal) frontal and subcortical structures